bnb-chain/bnb-chain.github.io/docs/wallets/tutorial/ledger-nano-s-usage-guide.md

 In order to use a Ledger device with Binance Chain and Binance DEX, you will need:

 - Supported web browser: Chrome (including Brave, Vivaldi, and other Chromium variants), Opera or Firefox
-- Access to the Binance Chain web wallet (https://binance.org/unlock) using your web browser
+- Access to the Binance Extension Web Wallet (https://binance.org/unlock) using your web browser
 - Initialized Ledger Nano S device with firmware version 1.5.5 or newer
 - The Ledger Live application installed on your computer for app installation